afichet/spectral-exr/README.md

 ```

 ## Fluo EXR
-Fluo EXR executable (`fluo-exr`) generates a simple checkerboard made of two fluorescent patches: 3M fluorescent yellow Post-It (R) sticker and 3M fluorescent pink Post-It (R) sticker.
+Fluo EXR executable (`fluo-exr`) generates a simple checker-board made of two fluorescent patches: 3M fluorescent yellow Post-It (R) sticker and 3M fluorescent pink Post-It (R) sticker.
 Data courtesy of Labsphere Inc. It will generate a file `BiSpectral.exr`

 ```bash
 ./bin/fluo-exr
 ```

 ## Export spectrum
 Export spectrum executable (`export-spectrum`) extracts from the given pixel location the stored spectrum in an ASCII file.
 Each columns correspond to a polarisation component if present in the image. $S_0$, $S_1$, $S_2$, $S_3$ for emissive images and $M_{00}$ ... $M_{33}$ for reflective images.
-First column is the wavelength in nanometers.
+First column is the wavelength in manometers.
 Each column is separated by a space.

 It takes as arguments:
 - A spectral EXR